 Without the appropriate firewalls and software, this attempt to be remotely productive can result in a compromise of the business’s sensitive data which puts the company at risk for a breach and the legal and financial consequences associated.
 It’s necessary that a company understands where and how shadow IT is used throughout the organization to develop an effective method for incorporating the technology into business processes.

-If your business is looking to learn more about shadow IT, contact a firm representative today.
+If your business is looking to learn more about shadow IT, check out our IT consulting services.
 Our team is more than capable of providing your business with the consulting and support you need to reduce the use and risk of unapproved technologies in your organization.

 To continue reading about shadow IT, read Part 2 of the series “Shadow IT: Why it’s a problem”